-Authorized Dealers will have different pricing plans, and some of them even offer the equipment for free when you sign up.
+Authorized Dealers will have different pricing plans.
+Some of them even offer the equipment for free when you sign up.
 As I said before, I cannot speak in the review to those dealerships quality of service, but you need to know why there is so much conflicting info online.

 Cost Vs. Quality

-If you are sleeping at night and a fire breaks out, ADT and authorities will be notified before you are aware of the fire.
+When you are sleeping at night and a fire breaks out, ADT and the authorities will be notified before you are aware of the fire.

 If carbon monoxide builds up due to a gas leak, before it can affect your family, ADT and the authorities will be notified.
 This is critical especially if you are sleeping.

-These are invaluable assets to have in your home, and offer the best security for your home and family.
-I know the upfront costs are not that great, but if you were planning on purchasing the equipment yourself and compiling your own system, I do not believe you would be saving much money upfront.
+These are invaluable assets to have in your home and offer the best security for your home and family.
+I know the upfront costs are a but high.
+If you were planning on purchasing the equipment and compiling your own system, I do not believe you would be saving much money upfront.

-The value really comes down to what you pay each month for monitorig services, so do not make yor decision solely on the cost of equipment.
-ADT offers only Tier 1 equipment, which is going to cost a little more, but as I had mentioned in an article previously, you get what you pay for.
+The value really comes down to what you pay each month for monitoring services.
+Do not make your decision solely on the cost of equipment.
+ADT offers only Tier 1 equipment which is going to cost a little more.
+As I had mentioned in an article previously, you get what you pay for.

 ADT also has great perks to consider like their theft insurance guarantee.
-ADT will cover up to $500 of your insurance deductible in the event of a break in.
-ADT also has a 6 month money back guarantee.
+They will cover up to $500 of your insurance deductible in the event of a break in.
+The company also has a 6 month money back guarantee.
 If you are not satisfied with anything that ADT is doing, they will refund all your money in that 6 month time period.

 The Q & A

-WIthout further ado, I will list the Q & A session that I had with an ADT agent over the phone so you can gather your own insight.
+WIthout further ado, I will list the Q & A session that I had with an ADT agent over the phone.
 There is a lot more I can write on, but the Q&A covers most of it.
-This agent was extremely helpful, and was extremely responsive with his answers, meaning he knew what he was talking about.
+This agent was extremely helpful, and was extremely responsive with his answers.
+It was obvious he knew what he was talking about.
 Keep in mind some of these answers are my own through research I did online and are not from the agent.
 This is a little long, but I wanted to be thorough!

 Q: Does the basic plan come with a camera?